-In case of owners of a levied property of a conservation easement or the donors, in case of an eligible land, they shall be subject to the recapture of the tax credits granted, in the event that the obligations included in the constitution deed of the conservation easement or donation of an eligible land are not fulfilled, as
+In case of owners of a levied property or donors of a conservation easement, in case of an eligible land, they shall be subject to the recapture of the tax credits granted, in the event that the obligations included in the constitution deed of the conservation easement or donation of an eligible land are not fulfilled, as applicable, but only 2017 in those cases in which it is impossible to return the land to its original condition.
+These dispositions will also apply when the perpetuity requirement is not fulfilled by the owners and the titular of the easement.